ShunyaByZero/katas/README.md

 - Community can have private posts/chats between community leaders
 - Community can be viewed by all candidates and career mentors
 - Candidates and Career mentors can have private posts/chats with non-profits and Community Leader
+- Community can only be deleted/approved by administrator

 # MVP